Mbell42/UCSD-CodeBootCamp-18_pwa_budget-tracker/README.md

 I ran 'npm install', creating 'package-lock.json'.
 Added 'minimist' to 'package.json' dependencies.
 I then created 'manifest.webmanifest' and linked it to 'index.html'.
 I then repaired font-awesome cdn link.

+### 2020.05.09_2139

+I corrected canvas size of provided icons to be square at described sizes using GIMP.
+I then ran 'npm audit fix' in root directory to repair any vulnerabilities.